MartinPersson/signalk-calypso-ultrasonic/README.md

 > Signal K plugin for connecting to and receiving wind data from a Calypso Ultrasonic wireless wind instrument.

 ## Requirements
-The plugin requires access to the OS' Bluetooth stack.
+Thee plugin requires access to the OS' Bluetooth stack.
 This process differs on the different operating systems.
 Please refer to: https://github.com/noble/noble#linux.

 After getting all the requirements, make sure that node can access the BT stack.
 See: https://github.com/noble/noble#running-on-linux.